Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 	```
 ### Update the displayName in State

-You’ve updated the `displayName` property to use Hooks, and you’ll need to update two lines in your return statement.
+You updated the `displayName` property to use Hooks, and you need to update two lines in your return statement.

 The first isn’t a very big change, but since you don’t have access to a class property called `this.state`, you just remove it completely, referencing `displayName` directly.